 This can create several problems and disrupt a customer’s in-store shopping experience.

-- Who’s job is it: What happens when a customer sees an employee and asks a question?
+- Whose job is it: What happens when a customer sees an employee and asks a question?
 Can that employee step away from fulfillment duties to answer the question?
 Seeing employees on the sales floor who are not working for in-store customers can be confusing.

 - Coveted items: A customer and fulfilling employee both want the last container of a specialty item.
 Who gets it?